Tianshi-Xu/Tianshi-Xu.github.io/content/authors/admin/_index.md

     url: https://english.pku.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Tianshi Xu is now a first-year Ph.D. student at the School of Integrated Circuit, Peking University.
+His research interests include privacy and security of AI, especially the privacy preserving deep learning (PPDL).

 # Interests to show in About widget
 interests: